Do you have some space in your home which is unusable?

 From there, you could utilize the space in many different ways, and it could become your new favorite location.

 This hallway is becoming a favorite of mine because it functions, it’s easy to get to, and I love having a root cellar.

-Hopefully, the process I went through will help you get your creative juices flowing to create a unique space for extra food storage or another type of storage for little money.
+Hopefully, the process I went through of the DIY pantry ideas will help you get your creative juices flowing to create a unique space for extra food storage or another type of storage for little money.

 Enjoy making your home unique and functional to your style and needs!